openhab/openhab-docs/features/automation/ngrules.md

 In order to install it you need to:

 - Enable remote repository access of your runtime as well as enabling experimental features.
-You can do so in the Paper UI under `Configuration->Services->System->Extension Management`:
+You can do so in the Paper UI under `Configuration->System->Extension Management`:
 ![enable experimental](images/experimental.png)
 - Install the rule engine from `Extensions->Misc-> Rule Engine (Experimental)`:
 ![rule engine](images/ruleengine.png)